vizdotlife/vizdotlife.github.io/_posts/newest_posts/2022-08-25-unique-sounds-of-san-francisco.md

 [Listen to soundtracks here](https://open.spotify.com/show/42cRLn2YRwyLHiFRAHlSrw)

+## In summary this project is about sounds and patterns
+This project is primarly focused on recording unique sounds, extracting the raw data from .wav files, turning it to life with visuals, and looking at patterns.

 ## It all started with a cable car ride
 The first high quality sound recording I did was of a cable car ride from Ghiradelli Square to downtown Powell Street.